-Activity Detail Voluntary sector commissioning To meet prevention and wellbeing element of Care Act: includes Information, advice, advocacy, peer support, carers training etc Young Carers Support Recruit operations post, commission and develop Young carers support Emergency respond service for carers - pilot initiative To develop a service to put in short term contingency plans to support person in need of care.
-This provides peace of mind to carers at times of crisis.
+Activity Detail Voluntary sector commissioning To meet prevention and wellbeing element of Care Act: includes Information, advice, advocacy, peer support, carers training etc Young Carers Support Embed young carers assessment processes locally and develop a local offer to support young carers.
 Additional funding to support replacement care Replacement care is a service for the cared for.
 However it is also recognised as a critical service for the carer.
 The cared for will be financially assessed for this support.
 Carers Information Includes developing material to ensure carers aware about their increased rights under the Care Act Marie Curie End of life care Early Bird and Early Bird Plus Support to parents of children with autism